 6.1 Deputy heads of all departments are responsible for:

 - 6.1.1 Ensuring that internal audit resources are sufficient to achieve the risk-based internal audit plan.

-- 6.1.2 Ensuring that the departmental internal audit function operates in accordance with this Policy and any related directive or standard, including the Internal Auditing Standards for the
+- 6.1.2 Ensuring that the departmental internal audit function operates in accordance with this Policy and any related directive or standard, including the Internal Auditing Standards for the Government of Canada.

 - 6.1.3 Ensuring that the audit committee receives all of the information and documentation necessary to fulfill its responsibilities.